Massachusetts Laws and Incentives

 For more information, see the Multi-State ZEV Task Force website.

-Electric Vehicle (EV) Charging Station Building Standards
+Electric Vehicle (EV) Charger Building Standards

 (Reference Massachusetts General Laws Chapter 143, Section 94 and 95 and Code of Massachusetts Regulations 780-13)